risc0/rz-security/audits/README.md

 This was an end-to-end deep dive assessment of the zkVM platform in support of our 1.0 target security objectives.
 Hexens leveraged A/B testing from two teams, with detailed involvement from Hexens officers, in particular Vahe Karapetyan.

-### Hexens v1 Circuit Audit
-This was a security review of RISC Zero's v1 zk circuit.
-This was executed by Hexens zk circuit specialists over 10 engineering weeks.

-### Hexens Stark2Snark Audit
-This was a security review of RISC Zero's Stark-to-Snark circuit relevant to the on-chain verification of RISC Zero receipts.

 #### Scoping Notes:
 The EDSL version of the circuit was not included in the assessment scope, however, source code was provided for context as needed.